Old as the topic seems to be, if your eyes end here, then you must be those being in two minds of whether to migrate Magento 1 to Magento 2.

 For example, you want to migrate Magento 1 to Magento 2 within 1 or 2 months.
 About the theme, you plan to purchase a ready-made Magento theme along with slight customization.
 Regarding Magento 2 extensions, you want to install 10 modules.
 Besides, the data to migrate to Magento 2 include core data only, which are products, categories, orders, and customers.

 The cost range from $1,000 to $4,000.
 Hiring a Magento development from Asia where labor cost is low such as Vietnam, India, Singapore will save you half or even more.

 Bonus to digest later: How to Hire Magento Developer?

 In short, migrate Magento 1 to Magento 2 means lots of things to put into your consideration.
-Whether you want to know more about Magento 1 upgrade plan or you are willing at all time to help you with a migration plan, feel free to contact us.
+If you want to GET TIME & COST PLAN for Personalized Migration Requests or know more about Magento 1 upgrade plan, we’re willing at all time to help you with a migration plan, feel free to contact us!

 Or, take a quick look at our Magento development service!
 With certified Magento developers and solution-oriented specialists in this eCommerce market, we can help in simple to complicated tasks to optimize your business effectively.